gaya331/Task-Executer/README.md

 #Before execute make sure that in your desktop "python" downloaded and initialized properly

-Now Follow the Commands to setup the Project
+Now follow the commands to setup the project

 ------------------------------------------------------------------------------------------------------------------